Information on requirements for manufacturers and importers of vaping products.

 - issuing a recall notice for a product.

-Product safety and testing requirements, and the schedule of fees will be set out in regulations under the Smokefree Environments and Regulated Products (Vaping) Amendment Act.
-Public consultation on the regulations is expected to take place by 2021.
+Product safety and testing requirements, and the schedule of fees will be set out in regulations under the Smokefree Environments and Regulated Products Act 1990.
+Public consultation on the regulations is running until 5.00pm on 15 March 2021.
+View the online consultation.

 Obligation to report adverse reactions

-Manufacturers and importers must keep sales records and provide annual reports and returns to the Vaping Regulatory Authority.
+Manufacturers and importers (and specialist vape retailers) must keep sales records and provide annual reports and returns to the Vaping Regulatory Authority.
 The reports and returns will be due with the Authority by 31 January each year for the previous calendar year.

-Detailed annual reporting requirements, including confirmation of the first period for which reporting is required, will be set in regulations under the Smokefree Environments and Regulated Products (Vaping) Amendment Act.
-Public consultation on the regulations is expected to take by early 2021.
+Detailed annual reporting requirements, including confirmation of the first period for which reporting is required, will be set in regulations under the Smokefree Environments and Regulated Products Act 1990.
+Public consultation on the regulations is running until 5.00pm on 15 March 2021.
+View the online consultation.